 Positive effects boost Mari’s motivation

-Mari sees that through the WASH and Grow! project, she can contribute to the same goals that originally inspired Maria and the founding of Mifuko and Mifuko Trust.
+Mari sees that through the WASH and Grow! project, she can contribute to the same goals that originally inspired Mari and the founding of Mifuko and Mifuko Trust.
 Mari wants to leverage her expertise and knowledge to empower the women and community members in Makueni and Machakos to realize their potential for improving their livelihoods and well-being.
 As Mari visits the field 1-2 times a year for her Mifuko work, she gets to witness the project's outcomes up close, making her a strong advocate for the project's positive effects.
 Establishing forest gardens is particularly close to her heart.
 She considers it essential that the project collects data on the impact of tree planting on soil and crop improvement in the area.

 Sustaining Life through Mari's Efforts